5.5.1 Using "zero-copy"

 }

-3.2 Compilation Dependencies
+3.2 Build Dependencies

-Go back to the ~/dev_ws/src/hbmem_pubsub directory, modify the package.xml, and add the rclcpp dependency under <member_of_group>rosidl_interface_packages</member_of_group>:
+Return to the ~/dev_ws/src/hbmem_pubsub directory and modify package.xml.
+Add the rclcpp dependency below the line <member_of_group>rosidl_interface_packages</member_of_group>:

 <depend>rclcpp</depend>

-3.3 Compilation Script
+3.3 Build Script

 find_package(rclcpp REQUIRED)